By Lorna Foreman

-Lorna Foreman is a self-described 50-plus writer who loves life.
-She lives in Cornwall, Ontario.
+Lorna Foreman is a self-described 50-plus writer, author and artist who lives in Cornwall.